ddragosd-demo-org/openwhisk-alexa-demo/speechAssets/README.md

 > :bulb: Make a note of the `action_endpoint` value as you need it in the next step.

 ## Setup an Amazon Alexa Skill

 1. Login to Amazon Developer Portal at https://developer.amazon.com/

-   > The lab should have provided you with access credentials.
+   > :bulb: The lab should have provided you with access credentials.

 2. Select the `Alexa` tab and then click on `Get Started` in Alexa Skill Kit box.
     ![Alexa-selection-ui](./readmeAssets/amazon-alexa-selection.png/)